 What Is Brand Identity?

-Every individual has something unique about themselves that makes their identity.
+Similarly to an individual’s unique characteristics, the company’s branding is its unique identifier.
 For you, it may be your ability to cook up a storm.
 A friend’s unique identifier may be his singing skill or writing skill.
 And for some, it may be the way they look.

-While branding refers to the active steps to market itself to customers and develop a certain image, its identity is what its customers think of it.
-Your brand’s identity will be what customers think about or talk about your brand consciously and subconsciously.
+While branding refers to the active steps to market itself to customers and develop a certain image, its identity is what customers think of it.
+Your brand personality is defined by what customers consciously and subconsciously think and talk about your brand.

-It makes the brand recognisable to customers — how they remember the brand, its products, or its services.
+This leads to increased brand recognition among customers — how they remember the brand, its products, or its services.

 What Is a Brand Style Guide?

 Think of your brand style guide as a personal playbook or brand bible.
 This playbook contains all the secret information and brand guidelines that your brand must follow.
-The brand style guide ensures that everyone on the team follows the same brand strategy and is on the same page.
+The brand style guide promotes brand consistency by ensuring that all team members are aligned with the same brand strategy.

 Each brand has its style guide, which it should follow.
 It contains both the voice and the brand elements that define what the company is and what it follows.

-Hence, it is important to create a unique brand book for your brand, which should clearly define the brand style guides and story.
-Not just that, a great brand will also provide clear instructions that ensure that all its employees clearly understand the brand style guide and follow the same core values.
+Hence, it is essential to create a unique brand book for your brand, which should clearly define the brand style guides and story.
+Not just that, a great brand style guide will also provide clear instructions that ensure all its employees understand the brand style guide and follow the same core values.

 Before creating an identity design for the company, it is crucial to understand and visualise your brand story and know it.
 The most important part of combining the elements that make a brand’s tone is staying true to the brand’s motto and voice and understanding a few critical factors.